kevinohara80/nforce/README.md

 * `environment`: (String:Optional) Values can be 'production' or 'sandbox'.
 Default is production.
+* `authEndpoint`: (String:Optional) Used to override the authentication endpoint for production environments.
+* `testAuthEndpoint`: (String:Optional) Used to override the authentication endpoint for production environments.
 * `loginUri`: (String:Optional) Used to override the login URI if needed.
 * `testLoginUri`: (String:Optional) Used to override the testLoginUri